Duggingen: Economy

 In 2000, there were 338 workers who commuted into the municipality and 475 workers who commuted away.
-The municipality is a net exporter of workers, with about 1.4 workers leaving the municipality for every one entering.
+The municipality is a net exporter of workers, with about 1.4 workers leaving the municipality for each one entering.
 About 10.4% of the workforce coming into Duggingen are coming from outside Switzerland.
 Of the working population, 21.4% used public transportation to get to work, and 52.4% used a private car.

 Religion

 From the 2000 census, 502 or 43.2% were Roman Catholic, while 315 or 27.1% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 member of an Orthodox church who belonged, there were 4 individuals (or about 0.34% of the population) who belonged to the Christian Catholic Church, and there were 47 individuals (or about 4.04% of the population) who belonged to another Christian church.
 There were 4 individuals (or about 0.34% of the population) who were Jewish, and 9 (or about 0.77% of the population) who were Islamic.
 There were 2 individuals who were Buddhist.
 228 (or about 19.62% of the population) belonged to no church, are agnostic or atheist, and 50 individuals (or about 4.30% of the population) did not answer the question.